PaddlePaddle/docs/doc/fluid/flags/memory_en.rst

 Values accepted
 ---------------
-Double value greater than 0 which is the initial CPU memory percentage.
+Double value in range [0, 1] which is the initial CPU memory percentage.
 The default value is 1.0.

 Example
 -------